kchapelier/poisson-disk-sampling/README.md

 ## Roadmap

-- Make a test suite for the variable density implementation.
-- Investigate possible performance tweaks spotted while working on the variable density implementation.
+- Make it possible to import/require only one of the implementation.

 ## How to contribute ?